grscwf/twin-mt/nero-paths.md

 - Sprite now asks for device name.
 - (6) Ask Ivex about the poltergeist device to get the name.
   - This can be done earlier, anytime after (1).
-  - It's possible this will require another playthrough, if Ivex has left already
+  - It's possible this will require another playthrough, if Ivex has left already.
   - But if the player is here on the 3rd playthrough, they've probably looked at the bottle early enough to have time to ask Ivex.
 So this probably doesn't need another playthrough.
 - (7) Ask the Sprite for access to the named device.
 - Sprite now asks Nero to touch the hole.